10 Healthy Juices for Kids With Their Recipes

 Antioxidants help in preventing certain diseases.
 They empower our immune system to fight against viral attacks and also keep us safe from other harmful substances.

-Getting these nutrients into your child’s diet may seem like easier in theory, but extremely difficult practically.
+Getting these nutrients into your child’s diet may seem easier in theory, but it is extremely difficult practically.
 So, how can you ensure your child drinks the juices you make for her?
 Read on for some ideas.

 As kids are moody and fussy over what they eat and drink, introducing the habit of drinking juices might be a bit of a challenge.
 However, once they get the taste of all those yummy juices, it will be hard for them to resist it.
 Please remember that one should not consider juice as a substitute for fresh fruit and veggies for kids.
 Instead, you can include it in their diet to supply extra nutrients.
 Try these tips to introduce juice to your kids: